bgruening/awesome-ukraine-support/README.md

 * https://bit.ly/ua-table - maintained by our group (to add new entries use https://bit.ly/ua-form, for questions contact ukraine@galaxyproject.org)
 * https://www.embo.org/solidarity-with-ukraine - maintained by EMBO (new entries can be added directly from the webpage)
 * https://scienceforukraine.eu - maintained by the "SciencyForUkraine" initiative (contact infortmation is [here](https://scienceforukraine.eu/team.html))
-* [Association Femmes&Sciences](https://www.femmesetsciences.fr/news/accueil-des-femmes-ukrainiennes) - housing, PhD, postdoc, master positions and work in industry in various cities in France (you can address us in English, Russian, or French)

 [^1]: https://bit.ly/ua-form